timescale/pgai/README.md

 with the new embeddings asynchronously.

 [Automate AI embedding with pgai Vectorizer](/docs/vectorizer.md) shows you how to implement embeddings in your own data.
+On a self-hosted Postgres installation, you use a [Vectorizer Worker](/docs/vectorizer-worker.md) to asynchronously processes your vectorizers.
 When you create Vectorizers in a Timescale Cloud database, embeddings are automatically created and synchronized in the background.
-On a self-hosted Postgres installation, you use a [Vectorizer Worker](/docs/vectorizer-worker.md) to asynchronously processes your vectorizers.
+Note: Timescale Cloud only supports embedding with OpenAI.

 ### Search your data using vector and semantic search